ualberta-cmput301/ualberta-cmput301.github.io/content/labs/lab1.md

 6. Generate getters and setters for the `Pet` class.

-    - Right-click -> Generate -> Getter and Setter -> Shift + right-click all attributes -> Ok
+    - Right-click -> Generate -> Getter and Setter -> Shift + Right-click all attributes -> Ok

 7. Create a `Cat` child class that extends the `Pet` class.